Tuition, Aid, & Affordability

 * For tuition rates for students with I-20 visas, please contact the school.

-In-Parish Tuition Rate - To qualify for the “In-Parish” tuition rate, families must be Catholic and registered in the Church of the Resurrection Parish.
-In-Parish families attend Mass regularly at Resurrection Parish as evidenced by the regular use of the offertory envelopes, and/or participation in the various ministries and programs of the Parish community.
-The out-of-parish rate applies to families not enrolled as parishioners at the Church of the Resurrection.
+Registered Catholic Family Rate - To qualify for the “Registered Catholic Family” tuition rate, families must be Catholic and registered in a parish within the Diocese of San Jose.
+Families should attend Mass regularly as evidenced by the regular use of the offertory envelopes, and/or participation in the various ministries and programs of the parish community.

 Registration Fees - Registration fees help cover the cost of Diocesan administration, textbooks, Department of Education fees, Catholic Telemedia Network fee, standardized testing, child health insurance costs, yearbook, accreditation membership, athletic league oversight, and student information systems support.